Gillian Clark (historian)

 Edith Gillian Clark FBA is a British historian, who is Professor Emerita of Ancient History at the University of Bristol.
 She retired from the University of Bristol in 2010.
 Clark is known for her work on the history, literature, and religion of late antiquity.

 Education and career

 Clark studied Greek and Latin language and literature, ancient history, and philosophy at Somerville College, Oxford.
 She received her Master of Arts and Doctor of Philosophy degrees from the University of Oxford.
 She has taught at the universities of Glasgow, St Andrews, Manchester, Liverpool and Bristol.

 Clark is currently working on a commentary of Augustine of Hippo's City of God, under contract with Oxford University Press.
 She is a Fellow of the British Academy and an editor for the Translated Texts for Historians 300–800 series, published by Liverpool University Press.
-She is editor of the monograph series Oxford Early Christian Texts, published by Oxford University Press.
+She is editor of the series Oxford Early Christian Studies and Oxford Early Christian Texts, published by Oxford University Press.
 An event, "Christianity and Roman Society: A Colloquium for Professor Gillian Clark", was held in her honour in 2011 at the University of Bristol and a Festschrift was published in 2014 as a result.